Nick Ahmed Player Props: Diamondbacks vs. Padres

 - Ahmed hit .231 with two doubles, three home runs and two walks.

-- Ahmed picked up an RBI in seven of 17 games last year.
+- Ahmed drove in a run in seven of 17 games last season (41.2%), but did not have a multi-RBI game.

-- In six of 17 games last year he scored a run, including multiple runs once.
+- In six of 17 games last year he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.